ELANGKATHIR11/AGRISENSEFULL-STACK/docs/PROJECT_BLUEPRINT_EXTERNAL.md

 - `agrisense_app/backend/india_crop_dataset.csv` — Primary catalog for crop names and properties used by UI and crop cards
 - `sikkim_crop_dataset.csv` — Optional supplement for region-specific crops

-Columns (union across datasets; not all are required):
+Columns (union across datasets; not all are required) used by UI and chatbot crop facts:

 - `Crop` or `crop` — Crop name (string)
 - `Crop_Category` or `category` — Category (e.g., Cereal, Vegetable, Spice)